Nissl/course_3_notes/week3_part1.md

  the second one is the actual key.

-I used a separate conditional wrapper for extra conditions, but here's how to use a transaction.
+I used a separate conditional wrapper for extra conditions, but here's how to use a transaction. begin
 	ActiveRecord::Base.transaction do
 	  #stuff you want to revert if one of them fails.
 Use a bang to raise exception!
 	end
+rescue ActiveRecord::RecordInvalid
+	flash[:danger] = "Invalid position numbers."
+	# etc.
+	return
+end

+refactor todos controller
+be very careful about putting business logic in the controller better solution: push down to model level

+if @todo.save_with_tags
+	redirect_to root_path
+else
+	render :new
+def save_with_tags
+	if save
+		location_string = name.string
+		etc.
+		true
+	else
+		false
+	end
+end

+Do you need a new test now?
+Still covered in controller.
+If a very simple move refactor, not worth changing test.
+However, if implementing new features, consider writing new tests on the model level.

+Make private method, create_location_tags

+Skinny controller, fat model - move stuff down to the model if you can!
+Fat controllers in the wild
+redmine, chiliproject
+redmine - look at index, show - very hard to know what's going on

+run the whole test suite using "rspec" to make sure you didn't break anything!

+HW - set rating
+TDD pattern
+If no review, appear blank
+Note that review validation requires review - need to find out way to bypass validations